encoredev/encore/docs/develop/dependency-injection.md

 after the `force` context is closed, the underlying infrastructure at your cloud provider will typically force-kill your service, which can lead to lingering connections and other such issues.

+In summary, when your `Shutdown(force conetxt.Context)` function is called:

+- Immediately begin gracefully shutting down
+- When the `force` context is canceled, you should forcefully shut down the resources that haven't yet completed their shutdown
+- Wait until the shutdown is complete before returning from the `Shutdown` function